nextbharat-sic/agile6th_dairy_application/TECHNICAL_DOCUMENTATION.md

 ## Project Overview

-**Dairy Manager** is a comprehensive Flutter-based mobile application designed for dairy farm management.
+**Kisan Diary** is a comprehensive Flutter-based mobile application designed for dairy farm management.
 It provides farmers with tools to track milk production, manage expenses, generate reports, and streamline daily operations through a modern, responsive interface.

 ### Key Features
 - **Milk Entry & Tracking**: Daily milk yield logging for cows and buffaloes with fat and SNF values